 Could it be that a vertebra of yours is misaligned and putting pressure on a nerve, interrupting the normal signal?
 Your chiropractor can and will align the vertebrae in your lower spine, and something as simple as that could be the thing that lessens and/or stops your IBS.

-Call New City Chiropractic at 863-940-3444 and make an appointment with Dr. Barker if you have IBS and want some relief.
+Call New City Chiropractic at 863-940-3444 and make an appointment with Dr. Justin Bergin if you have IBS and want some relief.
 While there are no guarantees that chiropractic care will get rid of IBS, it has helped many people over time, so it’s worth a try.